 This is a timely and relevant article, but it still requires some work before it can be considered for publication.
 As a general note, the reviewers require more attention to specific details in changing mortality rates in the studies periods, and more contextual information to help interpreting them.
 Reviewers #1 and #3 in particular provide helpful guidance for revising the manuscript.

 We followed the reviewer’s suggestions and made several changes to the manuscript.
 In the next sections, we show our point-by-point reply to reviewers and the steps we took to incorporate those suggestions.
-As far as possible we added context for the upsurge of violence in Mexico during the study period.
+We added more context for the upsurge of violence in Mexico during the study period, given the space limitation we kept additional text short and to the point.

 Reply to reviewers